 Les personnes souhaitant réaliser un séjour d'accompagnement en Colombie doivent remplir le formulaire de candidature.
 Seul-es les candidat-es ayant dûment remplis ce formulaire avec sérieux seront contactés pour une rencontre d'introduction.

-The training period is a process that takes place over a minimum of three months which includes several readings, four weekend group trainings, as well as individual follow-up meetings.
-Throughout the process, with the help of PASC collective members, candidates must actively prepare for their field work (making contact with our partner organizations, developing skill-sets, outlining a work plan, etc.) as well as attending to the logistics of the trip (preparing a visa application, vaccinations, insurance, etc.).
+The training period is a process that takes place over a minimum of three months which includes several readings, four group trainings, as well as individual follow-up meetings.
+Throughout the process, with the help of PASC collective members, candidates must actively prepare for their field work (making contact with our partner organizations, developing skill-sets, outlining a work plan, etc.) as well as attend to the logistics of the trip (preparing a visa application, vaccinations, insurance, etc.).

 Training sessions address the following themes: